exoswapio/docs/docs/bridge/contracts/bridge-router.md

 - Should be protected from re-entrancy;
 - Should be protected from double spend;
 - Should have enough exoswap signatures to complete this operation;
-- Process params adding controll for gas execution limitation and mostly for relayer purposes;
+- Process params adding control for gas execution limitation and mostly for relayer purposes;